Domaine Huet

 Le Mont is an 8-hectare estate which borders the slopes of the Loire Valley, in the first slopes area.
 The soil is pebbly and consists mainly of green-colored clay and silica.
 The wines produced are elegant and feminine.
 Le Haut-Lieu covers 9 hectares, with very deep clayey limestone soil, predominantly brown clay.
 This rather heavy soil generally produces supple wines.
 Le Clos du Bourg, a 6-hectare "Clos" surrounded by stone walls, is located on the first slopes above the church in Vouvray.
 The rather thin soil, only about one meter in depth, lies in direct contact with the non-active limestone.
 Le Clos du Bourg produces a powerful and well-structured wine.

-In 1971, Gaston was joined by his talented son-in-law, Noël Pinguet.
-Together, they crafted legendary wines from their three parcels-with the vineyards and nature dictating which grapes would become Sec, Demi-Sec, or Moelleux.
-The estate always held back significant stocks of older vintages, and these wines' near immortality has helped to further the Huët legend.
+In 1971, Gaston Huet welcomed his son-in-law, Noël Pinguet, and in 1978, chef de culture Jean-Bernard Berthomé joined the team.
+Together, they crafted iconic wines from their three parcels, letting the vineyards and nature dictate whether the grapes would become Sec, Demi-Sec, or Moelleux.
+The estate's tradition of holding back significant stocks of older vintages has only added to the Huet legend, as these wines have demonstrated extraordinary longevity.